U.S. Lands First Men On The Moon

-On July 20, 1969, the U.S. effectively won the Space Race when Neil Armstrong and Buzz Aldrin took man’s first steps on the Moon.
+On July 20, 1969, the US effectively won the Space Race when Neil Armstrong and Buzz Aldrin landed the Eagle lunar module on the Moon’s surface.

 The space race began 12 years earlier, on October 4, 1957, when the Soviet Union used rocket technology developed by the Germans in World War II to launch Sputnik, the world’s first artificial satellite.
 Originally, Sputnik was intended to be a massive, thousand-pound satellite.
 However, because the Americans were attempting to launch their own satellite, the decision was made to scale back the design considerably.
 At the time of launch, Sputnik was no bigger than a basketball.

 Success continued for the Soviets during the next few years, prompting President John F. Kennedy to push NASA to place a man on the Moon before the end of the decade.
 Kennedy’s challenge was no small feat.
 At the time, the US space program wasn’t prepared for such an undertaking.
 There were no rockets, spacesuits, or computers capable of the task.
 NASA scientists didn’t know what they’d need to accomplish the goal, but they stepped up to the challenge.
 Hundreds of thousands of scientists and engineers joined together to achieve something many thought was impossible.

 After thousands of hours of work over eight years, NASA launched Apollo 11 on July 16, 1969.
 Four days later, on July 20, 1969, their Eagle lunar module approached the Moon.
 The landing module touched down in a place called “West Crater,” which was scattered with boulders.
 After the landing, Aldrin requested everyone “…to pause for a moment and contemplate the events of the past few hours and to give thanks in his or her own way.”